 I am passionate about helping Riverside thrive.
 I focus my volunteer time on helping Riverside families experiencing homelessness, assisting with Temple Beth El youth group events, and participating in regional efforts to create an economically and environmentally sustainable community.

 I am a mother of two terrific teenage boys, certified yoga instructor, dancer, dabbler in visual arts, and occasional dog rescuer.

-I am retired from Wells Fargo Home Mortgage after 14 yrs as a Senior Loan Processor, looking to reinvent myself as I start this phase of my life.
+I am retired from Wells Fargo Home Mortgage after 14 years as a senior loan processor.

 I graduated from El Dorado High School in Placenta in 1975 and went on to take 1 year of cosmetology school at Fullerton college.
 I soon realized that cutting hair was not for me and I began working full time for Catalina Boat / Spa manufacturing where I was the 1 girl office for 4 years.